Mood congruence

-Mood congruence is the consistency between a person's emotional state with the broader situations and circumstances being experienced by the persons at that time.
+In psychology, mood congruence is the consistency between a person's emotional state with the broader situations and circumstances being experienced by the person at that time.
 By contrast, mood incongruence occurs when the individual's reactions or emotional state appear to be in conflict with the situation.
 In the context of psychosis, hallucinations and delusions may be considered mood congruent (such as feelings of personal inadequacy, guilt, or worthlessness during a bipolar disorder depressive episode) or incongruent.

 Background and theorists

 An important consideration to the difference between mood congruence and mood dependent (or state-dependent) memory is the determination that one cannot make accurate assumptions about the emotional state of a memory during the encoding process.
 Therefore, the memory that is recalled is not dependent on the affective state during encoding.
 Another important difference is that there are multiple memories that can be recalled while in particular mood states that go across contexts and cues that may or may not recall only one specific memory.